jarrod89/ZytekHacking/CAN_analysis/dumps/readme.txt

 Use my modified candue GVRET software to make this work.
 Digital pin 7 should be connected to load switch.

 Also got some files I constructed to enable and disable the DC/DC converter.
 112_on.csv and 112_off.csv Replay with long delay (1s?) between messages.
 Seems to work consistantly.

+mymotor.csv is simply a CAN dump of my motor with the 12V rail enabled and no messages being sent to it